blokks/legacy-docs/docs outline.md

 ### Adding stages
 You can add stages by simply clicking the `+ Add new stage` button.
 The new stage will appear on the right of your current stages.

-Note: New stages are only added to your currently selected day.
+*You should note that new stages are only added to your currently selected date.*

 ### Ordering stages
-You can change the order of your stages by dragging and dropping them to any position you prefer.
-Pick up a stage by hovering over the stage title and start dragging.
-When you release the stage, it will snap into place.
+The order of stages can be changed by drag ’n dropping them to the preferred position.
+Releasing the stage will make it snap into position.

 ### Titles and subtitles
 ![Your stage options](https://blokks.co/docs/images/image.png)

-Right-click a stage or press the `•••` button to bring up the various options for that stage.
+`Right-click` a stage or press the `•••` button to bring up the various options for that stage.
 You can adjust the following fields:
 - Title
 - Subtitle
 - Categories